yshavit/effesvm_j/notes/bytecode.md

 ### parg _N_

-Copies the method argument specified by N onto the stack.
+Copies the function argument specified by N onto the stack.
 N is a textual representation of a non-negative integer, 0-indexed.
 For instance, "parg 0" pushes the first argument to the stack.

-Errors if the argument is out of range (that is, is ≥ the number of arguments in the current method).
+Errors if the argument is out of range (that is, is ≥ the number of arguments in the current function).

 ### pvar _N_